After-Shock/Cloudbox-wiki/Pushover.md

     nano /opt/unionfs_cleaner/config.json
     ```

-1. Add in your Pushover User Key and the Application API/Token within the quotes ("").
+1. Type in your Pushover User Key and the Application Token within the quotes ("").

    ```json
     "pushover_app_token": "",